-- To evaluate detection efficiency of potent candidate microbes, such as geobacter sulfurreducens, shewanella oneidensis, pseudomonas monteilii or their mixture, on toxicants (e.g. formaldehyde and heavy metals).
+Objective 1.
+To evaluate detection efficiency of potent candidate microbes, such as geobacter sulfurreducens, shewanella oneidensis, pseudomonas monteilii or their mixture, on toxicants (e.g. formaldehyde and heavy metals).
 This will be done via analysing microbial growth rate, generation time and high-throughput screening of potent biocatalysts.

-- To elucidate effects of microbial behaviour within MFC electrodes by monitoring biofilm formation on various substrates including graphite felt, stainless steel and Ni metal meshes, and novel 3D ordered substrates from 1D nanostructure arrays recently developed in principal supervisor's group.
+Objective 2.
+To elucidate effects of microbial adhesion properties within MFC electrodes by monitoring biofilm formation on various substrates including graphite felt, stainless steel and Ni metal meshes, and novel 3D ordered substrates from 1D nanostructure arrays recently developed in principal supervisor's group.
 Distribution and adhesion of microbes on substrate surface within the electrodes will be analysed using scanning electron microscopy (SEM) and atomic force microscopy (AFM).

 Objective 3.
 To evaluate and establish structure-sensing property relationships of the obtained biocatalyst electrodes in MFCs.
 The biocatalyst electrodes will be evaluated as both cathodes and anodes in single chamber MFCs, using different measurement techniques such as cyclic voltammetry (CV) and electrochemical impedance spectroscopy (EIS) analyses to define their sensitivity and reliability.

-Strategic Research Priority: Renewable Resources and Clean Growth: Industrial Biotechnology & Understanding the Rules of Life: Microbiology
+BBSRC Strategic Research Priority: Renewable Resources and Clean Growth: Industrial Biotechnology .
+Understanding the Rules of Life: Microbiology

 Techniques that will be undertaken during the project:

 - Bacterial culture, growth analysis and biocatalyst screening

 - High Performance Liquid Chromatography (HPLC) to determine the toxicant in analytes.